 You may wonder if cold emails may be referred to as spam?
 Not always.
-First, you address your target audience who may be interested in the provided data.
-Unlike bulk emailing, your message will be personalized and include no false or prohibited content.
-Besides, you can check our blog article on how to avoid spam filters when sending out cold emails to new leads.
+First, you address your target audience, who may be interested in the provided data.
+Unlike bulk emailing, cold email is more targeted, personalized, sent from a professional account, and includes neither false nor prohibited content.

 Why is cold emailing important?

+But what makes cold emailing so popular?
 Here are some of the uses for cold emails:

 - Lead generation: This is the most common reason for cold emailing.
 89% of marketers use email as the primary channel for lead generation.
-All you need is just email addresses of prospects in your target market.
+All you need is just the email addresses of prospects in your target market.

-- Market research: You might need to identify the pain points of your target market or to validate your startup idea.
+- Market research: You might need to identify the pain points of your target market or validate your startup idea.
 Cold emailing is one of the ways of doing your research.

-- Hiring: People that you need might be working for someone else but looking for other opportunities.
+- Hiring: People you need might be working for someone else but looking for other opportunities.
 LinkedIn and email are the best ways to contact them.